IsabelC434/Active-Directory-Account-Management/README.md

     - Windows Server 2022
     - Windows 10
     - Remote Desktop Protocol (RDP)
-    - PowerShell ISE (Implement script to generate users)
+    - PowerShell ISE (Used to execute and modify scripts for automated user provisioning)
 #### This project reflects real world IT operations commonly performed in Help Desk and Junior System Administration roles, particularly in managing user access and enforcing security policies within a domain environment.
 ---